Sadie Holloway likes giving practical yet thoughtful gifts to loved ones. She enjoys hunting around for the best

 With enough advanced planning, you may be able to get tickets to see a world-renowned environmentalist, wildlife expert, or animal rights activist giving a talk or presentation.

 Alternatively, you could find out if any documentary film screenings are coming up that would appeal to animal lovers.
 For example, there's a film called Kedi that documents the unique place that street cats hold in the hearts of residents of Istanbul, Turkey.
 The documentary is sometimes screened at international film festivals in large cities, so check your newspaper's arts and culture listings to see if this or a similar documentary is showing near you.

-Instead of a material gift, you could give a donation in someone’s name to an animal rehabilitation center or wildlife sanctuary.
+Instead of a material gift, you could donate in someone’s name to an animal rehabilitation center or wildlife sanctuary.
 Taking care of injured, orphaned, and abandoned animals can be expensive.
 Many of these organizations operate on a shoestring budget, using volunteers and donated supplies.
-Cash donations help the organization cover their overhead expenses such as heat and electricity, veterinary supplies, and specialized diets for wild animals who don't and shouldn't eat domesticated animal food.
+Cash donations help the organization cover its overhead expenses such as heat and electricity, veterinary supplies, and specialized diets for wild animals who don't and shouldn't eat domesticated animal food.
 Don’t forget sanctuaries that care for reptiles and other exotic animals abandoned by people who can’t take care of them.

 Non-profit animal shelters can always use pet food donations to help them keep costs down.
 Consider making a donation of pet food in your friend's name to a favorite animal charity.